- You can read more about the closure of the YMCA in the December 9th Thousand Oaks Acorn article.

 - You can read more about the Teen Center renovation in this November 11 Acorn article.

-- Two huge classrooms (each bigger than the two classrooms at the TC combined).
-Both of these bungalows were put up in the last decade.
+- Two huge classrooms.
 There are two large bathrooms (locker rooms actually, but closed off from the main building) outside the bungalows;

-- An office space which will serve as the main “hub”.
+- An office space which serves as our main “hub”.
 It holds another classroom, two small study rooms, a foyer, bathroom and a utility area;

 - An activity room with hardwood floors and an incredible view!
 It has a full kitchen, two bathrooms, and ample area for seating and activities;